Updated · Mike Certo, NMLS #260555

 Home Plus (statewide AZ)

 Available in all Arizona counties including Maricopa/Phoenix.
-1-5% DPA depending on tier.
+Up to 4% assistance, plus 1% more for Active Duty military and Veterans (up to 5% total).
 Pairs with FHA, VA, USDA, or conventional.
-Different income limit and qualification structure than Home In Five.
+Borrower income up to $155,386, and a different qualification structure than Home in Five.
+Compare every option on the full DPA programs page.

 National programs (work in Phoenix too)